Published on December 17th, 2014 | by Seth Campbell1

 This is where Jesus was born.

-Personally, I favor Option #2, though Option #1 has it’s merits.
-The Church of the Nativity is built over a cave that is believed to be the correct location.
-However, I have a few reasons I believe Option #2 is correct.
+Personally, I favor Option #2 and am sympathetic to Option #3 though Option #1 has it’s merits.
+However, I have a few reasons I believe Option #2 and/or #3 is correct.

 1) Joseph was returning to the village of his origin.
 In this culture, historical memories are long and extended families’ connection to a village was important.
 Joseph could have walked into Bethlehem and said, “I’m Joseph, son of Heli, son of Matthat” and most homes would have been open to him.

 2) In a hospitable culture like this one, are we to believe that no attention was given to a young girl giving birth?
 The entire community undoubtedly would have felt a sense of responsibility to help.
 Think of the arrival of the shepherds.
 If on arrival they had found the family alone and cold in a cave, they would have said, “Come with us!
 We know women who will take care of you!”
-The fact that the shepherds did not move the family to their own homes or the homes of their family indicates that they felt they could not have offered better hospitality than what Mary, Joseph, and Jesus were experiencing.
+The fact that the shepherds did not move the family indicates that they felt they could not have offered better hospitality than what Mary, Joseph, and Jesus were experiencing.

 3) Mary had relatives (Elizabeth) in “the hill country of Judea” (Luke 1:39-40).
 Bethlehem sits in the center of this area.
 If Mary and Joseph had failed to find shelter in Bethlehem, which seems unlikely, why wouldn’t they have traveled a few extra miles to Zechariah and Elizabeth?

-Out of our love for Jesus, we have turned Christmas into something really nice.
-Western Christians sterilize and sanitize that Christmas night making it pretty and beautiful with a wooden barn, clean animals, and golden straw.
+Out of our love for Jesus, we have turned Christmas into something really nice, sterilized, sanitized, pretty and beautiful with a wooden barn, clean animals, and golden straw.
 We have pristine hay, the smell of pines, soft light, and no manure.
-I’m not suggesting there’s anything sinful in this, but we are making things more difficult for ourselves.
+I’m not suggesting there’s anything wrong with this, but we are making things more difficult for ourselves.
 God didn’t have to come this way.
 Jesus could have appeared full grown.
 So why did God come like this?
 Because He wanted to paint a picture.
 He wanted to tell a story in the wrappings of a culture.
 Therefore, we must be careful when we tamper with the picture.
-We must be careful when we disregard the culture.
-I wouldn’t regard this as a salvation issue, but because we have tampered with the picture, it has become harder and harder to see God’s point.
+We must be careful when we disregard the culture, because when we tamper with the picture, it has become harder and harder to see God’s point.
 This is why Christmas is so frustrating.
 It has become increasingly difficult to imagine that it was actually hard for Jesus to come here.
 We have repainted the picture to make it like it was nice.
 God loved us so much he was willing to leave Heaven to be born in a dirty, dark, obscure, smelly place among the animals.
 It wasn’t pretty.
 And the nicer we make it, the harder it is to feel the love of God.
 We know and understand the love of God.
 At Christmastime, we sing of it beautifully and in such theologically correct prose!
 But in order to feel that love, we would be better off having our church’s Christmas service in somebody’s unshoveled pig barn as opposed to an ornate sanctuary.
-It was a dirty place.
-A dark place.
-And in the shadow of Herod’s palatial fortress just a few miles in the distance…this is where the King of the Universe was born.
+It was a dirty place, a dark place, and in the shadow of Herod’s palatial fortress just a few miles in the distance…this is where the King of the Universe was born.